mixxxdj/manual/source/chapters/library.rst

 Loading Tracks
 ==============

-.. versionadded:: 2.0
-   You can drag tracks from deck to deck.

 Tracks can be loaded into a deck in several ways:

 * Right-click the :ref:`library track table <library-interface>`: Right-clicking